 Spend around half a day visiting the main sites where the mysterious jars are located.
 You can discuss the various theories about their origin but you will have to make your own decision because nobody knows the reason for their existence for certain!

-Kuang Si Falls are thirty kilometers from town.
-The excursion leaves Luang Prabang in the morning and heads towards Ban Ou by boat.
+Kuang Si Falls are 30 kilometers from town.
+The excursion leaves Luang Prabang in the morning and heads toward Ban Ou by boat.